datopian/makeitmarkdown/learn/introduction.md

-# Make It Markdown - Markdown-based Websites Guide 🚀
+# Make It Markdown: A Markdown-based Websites Guide 🚀

 Welcome to Make it Markdown!
 Here you can learn how to build markdown-based websites – and why a markdown-based approach is awesome 🦸‍♀️